vmware-archive/pop/doc/source/topics/conf.rst

 data needs to come from multiple sources.
 Defaults need to be set, CLI options need to be accepted, config file(s) needs to exist.
 Config file settings need to override defaults, while CLI options need to override both, but the CLI needs to be able to define the location of the config file(s).
-Finaly there ends up being multiple sources of truth.
-Config options are documented in mone place while config file options are documented elsewhere.
+Finally there ends up being multiple sources of truth.
+Config options are documented in more place while config file options are documented elsewhere.

 This little issue can get confusing, and turns into a manual process for many